gardener/gardener-extension-provider-aws/BYO-GAPS.md

    reconciles; pin `getSubnetKey` state-write-first contract with unit tests; add `CreateDualStackSubnetInZone` integration helper.
 6. **Gap J** — reject BYO subnets with multiple IPv6 CIDR associations.
+7. **Gap E** — sort subnets by ID in `ensureSubnetCidrReservation` for deterministic selection when state is lost.

 Deferred (not planned in this PR):